poppy-project/poppy-docs/en/installation-for-advanced-users/README.md

 #### Install Python

-We suggest you to use Anaconda Python distribution, but if you already have a Python distribution like Canopy with scientific packages (Numpy and Scipy) you can directly [install Poppy softwares](#install-poppy-softwares).
+We encourage the use of the Anaconda Python distribution.
+However, if you already installed a Python distribution like Canopy (shipped with scientific packages), you can directly [install Poppy software](#install-poppy-softwares).

 ##### Anaconda

-Download Anaconda Python distribution (400Mo) [here for 64-bit](https://repo.continuum.io/archive/Anaconda3-2.4.0-Windows-x86_64.exe) computer or [here for 32-bit](https://repo.continuum.io/archive/Anaconda3-2.4.0-Windows-x86_64.exe).
+Download Anaconda Python distribution (400 MB) [here for 64-bit](https://repo.continuum.io/archive/Anaconda3-2.4.0-Windows-x86_64.exe) computer or [here for 32-bit](https://repo.continuum.io/archive/Anaconda3-2.4.0-Windows-x86_64.exe).

 Install it by clicking on "next" at each step.
 If you intend to install Anaconda for all users of your computer, be sure to select "all users".